 Polyvinyl chloride, or PVC, undergoes a hardening process known as thermosetting before it begins its life as a common plumbing pipe material.
 This process gives the substance a hardy resistance to numerous chemicals, including bleach and even harsh drain openers.
 In short, it is safe to use bleach on PVC pipe, but you'll benefit in the long run if you know the basics "dos" and "don'ts" of treating PVC with various types chemicals.

-Though PVC resists 100-percent sodium hypochlorite well, using diluted bleach or a bleach solution is an even safer bet – polyvinyl chloride has excellent chemical compatibility with solutions containing 20 percent or less sodium hypochlorite.
-Dilute liquid bleach with water when cleaning PVC pipes externally.
-You can safely use calcium hypochlorite, bleaching powder, on PVC pipes as well.
+Though PVC piping can resist 100-percent sodium hypochlorite, it's always a good idea to use diluted bleach or a bleach solution.
+Dilute liquid bleach with water using a 1:2 or 1:4 ratio when cleaning the outside of your PVC pipes.
+You can also safely use calcium hypochlorite, or bleaching powder, on PVC pipes as well.

 Other Safe Chemicals